seantrott/seantrott.github.io/_posts/2019-8-1-p-hacking.md

 # Contact

-If you have questions, comments, or criticisms about this post, you can contact me at [sttrott at ucsd dot edu](mailto:sttrott@ucsd.com)
+Of course, if you have questions, comments, or criticisms about this post, you can contact me at [sttrott at ucsd dot edu](mailto:sttrott@ucsd.com).

 # References